Autocatalysis

-A single chemical reaction is said to be autocatalytic if one of the reaction products is also a catalyst for the same or a coupled reaction.
-Such a reaction is called an autocatalytic reaction.
+A chemical reaction is autocatalytic if one of the reaction products is also a catalyst for the same reaction.
+Many forms of autocatalysis are recognized.

 A set of chemical reactions can be said to be "collectively autocatalytic" if a number of those reactions produce, as reaction products, catalysts for enough of the other reactions that the entire set of chemical reactions is self-sustaining given an input of energy and food molecules (see autocatalytic set).